jakewies/wattos-space-emporium/README.md

 I designed the UI for this project using [Figma](https://www.figma.com).
 The design files can be viewed in the browser [here](https://www.figma.com/file/e4Swj3D347NrpPkxDh2Jvkdy/Watto-s-Spaceship-Emporium).

+The goal of my design was to make it feel like you were perusing Watto's inventory on a futuristic tablet in his store on Tatooine.

 ## Architectural decisions

 ### State management